01722 422 300

 Vibration White Finger Compensation can be claimed by those who have been affected by the condition because of their working conditions.

-VWF affects a great many people who are repeatedly and frequently exposed to high levels of vibrations at work.
+VWF, which is also known as “dead finger”, affects a great many people who are repeatedly and frequently exposed to high levels of vibrations at work.

-The condition is also a factor in Hand-Arm Vibration Syndrome (HAVS), and can cause damage to the vascular systems in the arms, hands, fingers, and wrists.
+It is a form of Raynaud’s Disease and can lead to serious consequences.
+VWF is also a factor in Hand-Arm Vibration Syndrome (HAVS), and can cause damage to the vascular systems in the arms, hands, fingers, and wrists.

 Although not a life threatening disease, it makes the affected person suffer from acute pain and severe disability, so any person affected by the condition should certainly make a claim for Vibration White Finger compensation.